rmbolger/Posh-ACME/Posh-ACME/DnsPlugins/Route53-Readme.md

 ## Setup

 While you can use an admin level account with Posh-ACME, it's generally a bad practice.
-So we want to create a dedicated IAM user with only enough privileges to create the TXT records necessary for ACME challenges.
+So we want to create a dedicated IAM user with minimum necessary privileges to create the TXT records necessary for ACME challenges.

 ### Setup Admin Credentials